 Three individuals are God, but there is one God.
 Is that reasonable?
-It seems that to me that to believe in the Trinity I must lay aside my logic, my verbal reasoning.
+It seems to me that to believe in the Trinity I must lay aside my logic, my verbal reasoning.
 This I am unwilling to do.
 Would it not seem rather out of character for God to expect his children to do this?
 Let me be clear here.
 I’m certainly not saying that nothing spiritual is beyond human understanding.
-But I say, when someone tells you we need to “accept the Trinity (or anything else) on faith”, your response should be “accept it from whom on faith?”
+But when someone tells me I need to “accept the Trinity (or anything else) on faith”, my first response is “accept it from whom on faith?”
 For unless God has asked us in His Word to believe something, there’s no sense wasting mental energy trying to conceive of the inconceivable.
 And as I believe you’ll see, God has not asked us to believe that three individuals are he.

 What the Bible says

 Let us look, then, at what the Bible says.

 Jesus replied, ‘The teaching that I give is not my own; it is the teaching of him who sent me.’